CFGA General Operating Support Grant

 Fields of work: Art & Culture HIV/AIDS All fields of work

 Funding uses: Training / Capacity Building, General Operating Expense

-Location of project: Counties in Georgia: Barrow County, Bartow County, Butts County, Carroll County, Cherokee County, Clayton County, Cobb County, Coweta County, DeKalb County, Douglas County, Fayette County, Forsyth County, Fulton County, Gwinnett County, Hall County, Henry County, Morgan County, Newton County, Paulding County, Pickens County, Rockdale County, Spalding County, Walton County Expand all
+Location of project: Counties in Georgia: Barrow County, Bartow County, Butts County, Carroll County, Cherokee County, Clayton County, Cobb County, Coweta County, DeKalb County, Douglas County, Fayette County, Forsyth County, Fulton County, Gwinnett County, Hall County, Henry County, Morgan County, Newton County, Paulding County, Pickens County, Rockdale County, Spalding County, Walton County Show all

 Note: Nonprofits complete or update their Organizational Profile and Common Grant Application by the 'pre-proposal' deadline above.
 Selected applicants will be invited to submit a Grant Application Supplement by the 'full proposal' deadline.